Cravath, Swaine & Moore LLP Logo

 Deals & Cases

-Cravath partners Margaret T. Segall, Vanessa A. Lavely, Lauren R. Kennedy, Michael P. Addis, Justin C. Clarke, Sharonmoyee Goswami, Lauren M. Rosenberg, Helam Gebremariam, David H. Korn and Brittany L. Sukiennik were named by Benchmark Litigation to its 2022 “40 & Under List.”
-The list honors the achievements of the nation’s most accomplished litigators of 40 years old and under who have worked on high stakes and precedent setting cases.
-The list was compiled through a process involving peer and client review, along with examination of individual cases.
+Cravath partners Helam Gebremariam, Sharonmoyee Goswami, Lauren R. Kennedy, David H. Korn, Lauren M. Rosenberg, Brittany L. Sukiennik and Michael J. Zaken were named by Benchmark Litigation to its 2024 “40 & Under List.”
+The list honors “the top emerging talent in litigation” of 40 years old and under and was compiled through a process involving peer and client review, along with examination of individual cases.

 Cravath Bicentennial